The best knowledge base software

 - Not suitable for small businesses or start-ups

 - Can be clunky to use

-3. HelpJuice: Intuitive and elegant
+3. HelpJuice: Intuitive

 HelpJuice is a comprehensive, cloud-based knowledge management software that's incredibly useful for both internal and external solutions.
 Its formatting and design is clear and modern, it has a wide range of detailed, powerful tools and it has a high level of customization across the board.
 It also has a few key qualities that really set it apart from the crowd.